Skip to main content

 1. BGM Distribution where a Barix Instreamer feeds one or more IPAC device(s) streaming audio to an RTP multicast address (instead of an Instreamer it is possible to use also VLC or FFMPEG to stream audio over RTP)

-2. Annuncicom PS1 running an Any to All or IP Intercom firmware streaming voice announcements to one or more IPAC devices
+3. Annuncicom PS1 running an Any to All or IP Intercom firmware streaming voice announcements to one or more IPAC devices

-RTP source configuration possibilities
+RTP streaming sources possibilities

 Item